-Ubuntu Bootable USB Drive: In this article, we will see How to make a Bootable USB Stick of Ubuntu Unity 18.04.1 LTS which is the Latest and most successful version of Ubuntu so far.
+Ubuntu Bootable USB Drive: In this article, we will see How to Make a Bootable USB Stick of Ubuntu 18.04.1 LTS which is the latest and most successful version of Ubuntu so far.
 We will create this USB Stick on Windows 10 Operating system.
 Ubuntu Bootable USB is Portable and hence it can be installed on a number of systems.
-Linux is an Open Source Operating system and hence you can able to download the Latest Ubuntu Unity ISO file from the official Website of Ubuntu.
-Kindly follow the below article to get to know about the detailed steps involved in making of Ubuntu Bootable USB Stick.
+Linux is an Open Source Operating system and hence you can able to download the latest Ubuntu ISO file from the official Website of Ubuntu.
+Kindly follow the below article to get to know about the detailed steps involved in the making of Ubuntu Bootable USB Stick.

 - System Requirements for installing Ubuntu